rtpatel2/flight-network-app/DEVELOPMENT.md

 Shruthik also incorporated the KDTree class from MP Mosaics and refactored it to deal with wraparound and other specific changes necessary with a globe rather than a rectangular plane.
 Rishi added tests for this functionality as well, and in the process we discovered a few bugs regarding how we measure distance to the hyperplane on the equator rather than at a particular latitude or longitude which the four of us worked to fix.

 For next week, we plan to finish the project.
 This includes adding a command line interface to pass parameters such as friend airports or the BFS visualization origin airport.
 We will also thoroughly test the remaining untested functionality.
 We will clean up the codebase and add documentation where necessary.
 Finally, we will draft a README that explains the project and how to run the executables.

+### 5/6/21-5/12/21
+This week we successfully completed the project.
+The four of us added documentation throughout the project.
+We also added the remaining test cases to verify all functionality.
+Finally, we finished the readme and results files.